ManimCommunity/manim/docs/source/tutorials/configuration.rst

    :meth:`ManimConfig.digest_parser`.
 7. Both ``logger`` and ``config`` are exposed to the user.

-If manim is being invoked from the command line, all of the previous steps happen, and are complemented by:
+If manim is being invoked from the command-line, all of the previous steps happen, and are complemented by:

 8. The CLI flags are parsed and fed into ``config`` via